Monday, April 25, 2011

 Breezy Jaylee - "Oh, you only credited me for 10 items.
 The receipt says that I purchased 11 items, but that's only because one of your cashier's counted incorrectly."

-Decently Nice Cashier - "Hmm, well, I can only credit you for the items that you're returning, which is only 10."
+Cashier - "Hmm, well, I can only credit you for the items that you're returning, which are 10."

 Ironic Jaylee - "Yes, but when the cashier was ringing them up, he and I took turns counting and I kept counting 10 and he kept counting 11, and we ultimately decided to go with his count. "

-Stern Cashier - "I understand ma'am, but since you're only returning 10 items, I can only credit you for 10 items."
+Cashier - "I understand, but since you're only returning 10 items, I can only credit you for 10 items."

 Flabbergasted Jaylee - "Why would I by 11 items?
 Doesn't that seem like a weird number?
 I know I only took 10 items from your store that day, and I was incorrectly charged for an additional item."